WebOrigami/docs/src/content/index.md

 {{ templates/blocks.ori() }}

-Graph Origami is a set of ideas and tools for building a wide variety of software artifacts and digital content.
+Graph Origami is a research project exploring a set of ideas and tools for building a wide variety of software artifacts and digital content.
 The system encourages you to view creating such things as an exercise in transformation: you take your starting files, data, etc., and transform them step-by-step into a final result you can use and share.

 The system is intended for designers, developers, and writers of digital artifacts.
 The system is built in a series of layers; work at whatever layer(s) you prefer.